Governor Pen Portraits

 Mrs Clare Walton

 I am very proud obtain the role of staff governor at Gorsemoor.
 I have been a teacher here since 2017 and during this time, I have thoroughly enjoyed teaching across Key Stage 1 specialising in digital learning across the school.
 I feel passionate about creating and facilitating memorable learning experiences for pupils and technology provides many opportunies for this.
-Alongside my curriculum specialism, last year I proudly joined Gorsemoor’s wellbeing team and obtained the qualification of Mental Health First Aider so that I could effectively support our staff.
-In my spare time, I love to travel around the UK with my fiancé and our two dogs; finding beautiful walks and challenging hikes.
-In 2018, we completed the National Three Peak Challenge summiting the three highest peaks in the UK in less than 24 hours to raise money for charity.
+Alongside my curriculum specialism, last year I joined Gorsemoor’s wellbeing team and obtained the qualification of Mental Health First Aider so that I could effectively support our staff.
+In my spare time, I love to travel around the UK finding beautiful walks and challenging hikes.
+In 2018, I completed the National Three Peak Challenge summiting the three highest peaks in the UK in less than 24 hours for charity.